sdss/valis/README.md

 It is recommended to work within an isolated virtual environment like `conda` or `venv`.
 You can create a uv venv with `uv venv valis --python 3.12`.
 See [uv Environments](https://docs.astral.sh/uv/pip/environments/) for more info.

 ### fastapi and uvicorn Install
 As noted above, valis uses fastapi.
 So first install fastapi and uvicorn.
-See [fastapi tutorial](https://fastapi.tiangolo.com/tutorial/) for an introduction to fastapi.
+See the [fastapi tutorial](https://fastapi.tiangolo.com/tutorial/) for an introduction to fastapi.
 ```
 pip install "fastapi[standard]"
 pip install "uvicorn[standard]"